ozfortress/ozfortress_docs/docs/rules/community_guidelines.md

 If you are banned on any ozfortress medium, you may be subject to restrictions/bans on Discord at the discretion of the ozfortress administration team.

 ### Discord Rules
-Breaking the following rules may result in punishment:
+Breaking the following rules may result in punishment befitting that specific breach:

 + No abuse/harassment.
 This includes but is not limited to:
     - Do not harass, abuse or threaten any members.